Mstackh/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD Candidate in the department of Sociology at Western University and currently teaching Sociology 3308: Work and Health Across the Life Course.
-Previously, I was a fellow with the Consortium on Analytics for Data-Driven Decision Making and Research Associate Intern for Environics Analytics  I developed social and health-related well-being and vulnerability indicators.
+Previously, I was a fellow with the Consortium on Analytics for Data-Driven Decision Making and Research Associate Intern for Environics Analytics where I developed social and health-related well-being and vulnerability indicators.

 My research broadly explores the social determinants of health inequalities.
 I theoretically draw from medical sociology, life course, demography, and cultural capital perspectives, and employ quantitative methods using longitudinal and cross-sectional data in both Canada and the United States.
 I often use a range of structural equation modeling techniques such as principal component analysis, factor analysis, and latent profile and class analysis to uncover structural relationships within data and observe heterogeneous groups within a population.